zpervan/PostgreSQL_Cpp/README.md

 # PostgreSQL_Cpp #

 This is a template repository which includes basic PostgreSQL queries.
 In the README below you can find a detailed instruction on how to setup your environment to use it within your C++ application.
-This README will contain all tools that I am using in my development environmnt.
+This README will contain all tools that I am using in my development environment.
 Of course, you are free to use the tools that you're most comfortable with :)

-Currently, this works in a Windows 10 environment, but it is planned to expand this guide to a Linux environmnt in some point of time.
+Currently, this works in a Windows 10 environment, but it is planned to expand this guide to a Linux environment in some point of time.

 ## Prerequirements ##